johnwarden/jonathanwarden.com/content/theory/2024-11-20-entropy-as-uncertainty.md

 But what if the possibilities aren't equally probable?

-If possibility $i$ has probability $p_i$, the uncertainty for that possibility is $-log(p_i)$.
-This represents the information required to resolve that uncertainty.
+If possibility $i$ has probability $p_i$, the uncertainty associated with that possibility is still $-log(p_i)$.

-Why?
-If I know the correct possibility, I need on average $-log(p_i)$ bits to communicate it to you.
-Claude Shannon proved this in his seminal 1948 paper, "A Mathematical Theory of Communication," breaking open the field of information theory.
+And it turns out, this is also the number of bit of information I must provide to you to tell you that $i$ is the correct possibility.
+So I need more bits to communicate improbable values, and less bits to communicate probable values.

+But how does this work?
+We must have some sort of *encoding* scheme, that uses a *different number of bits* to encode different values.

+In his seminal 1948 paper, "A Mathematical Theory of Communication," Claude Shannon proved that there always exists an efficient encoding scheme such that, on average, communicating a value with probability $p_i$ requires $-log(p_i)$ bits.

-## Encoding
+## Variable-Length Encoding

-To understand why, suppose there are three possibilities: A (50%), B (25%), and C (25%).
-Before telling you which one it is, we come up with an efficient encoding scheme that minimizes the *expected* number of bits I need to communicate with you.
+Suppose there are three possibilities: A (50%), B (25%), and C (25%).
+Before I find out which one it is, we come up with an efficient encoding scheme that minimizes the *expected* number of bits I need to communicate the correct value with you.
 We do this by assigning fewer bits to more probable cases:

 - A: 0
 - B: 10
 - C: 11

 If I send "0," you know it's A. If I send "1," you need another bit to distinguish B from C.

-The bits required depend on the outcome: $1 = -log(0.50)$ for A, and $2 = -log(0.25)$ for B or C.
+And sure enough, the number of bits required for each value is equal to the negative log of its probability: $1 = -log(0.50)$ for A, and $2 = -log(0.25)$ for B or C.

-The expected number of bits is:
+The expected number of bits to communicate the correct value is:

 $$
 0.50 \cdot 1 + 0.25 \cdot 2 + 0.25 \cdot 2 = 1.5
 $$

-Generalizing, the formula for expected uncertainty is:
+Generalizing, this formula is:

 $$
 \sum_{x \in \text{possibilities}} p(x) \cdot -log(p(x))
 $$

+Shannon called this measure *entropy*.
+It is a measure both of the number of bits required to specify a value, and the amount of uncertainty we have about that value.

-Shannon proved this holds for any probability distribution.
+Shannon also proved this holds for any probability distribution.

-For equally probable possibilities ($p = 1/n$):
+For all possibilities are equally probable ($p = 1/n$), this reduces to:

 $$
 \sum_{x} \frac{1}{n} \cdot -log\left(\frac{1}{n}\right) = log(n)